In this article, you’ll learn what is Fuel Gauge? and the Types of Fuel Gauge with Its Working and Diagrams.

 The figure shows a thermostatic type electric fuel gauge.
 It is an early type gauge still used on some late model cars.
 It uses two wires to connect the dash unit and tank unit, instead of one wire in other gauges.
 The dash unit consists of a pair of thermostat blades, each with a heating coil.

 The coils are connected in series through the ignition switch to the battery.
 When the ignition switch is turned on, the current passing through the coils beats them.
 The heat causes the blades to bend so as to move an indicator over a scale.
 The tank unit consists of a float that actuates a cam.
 The cam, on turning, imposes bending on the tank thermostat blade.

 This action continues as long as the ignition switch is on.
 Meanwhile, the blade in the dash unit is heated and bends the same amount.
-Movement of this blade is carried through linkage to the pointer which moves to indicates “full” position.
+The movement of this blade is carried through linkage to the pointer which moves to indicate the “full” position.

 That’s it thanks for reading.
 If you like our article then please share it with your friends.
 If you have any questions about any topic you can ask in the comment section.

 Subscribe to our newsletter to get notifications of our new posts.

 Download PDF of this article: